wso2/docs-is/en/docs/guides/identity-lifecycles/enable-account.md

     enable/disable the user account using the
     `         setUserClaimValues        ` method in the
     `                   RemoteUserStoreManagerService                 `
     after you have configured WSO2 IS for account disabling.
+For more information on using admin services, refer [Call Admin Services](../../../apis/call-admin-services)

 ### Send email notifications for account disabling